Prof. Ludwig Hilmer

 What we do

-As Mittweida’s first independent qualification program for researchers on their way to a UoAS professorship, we support a maximum of eight team members on three different levels of their academic careers.
+As Mittweida’s first independent qualification program, we support researchers on their way to a UoAS professorship on three different levels of their academic careers.

 This way, we pave the road directly towards appointment eligibility.
 Once a team member has become eligible, new team members may be added.